Skip to content

 Customize appearance

-Customize Checkout to match the design of your site by setting the background color, button color, border radius, and fonts in your account’s branding settings.
+Customise Checkout to match the design of your site by setting the background colour, button colour, border radius, and fonts in your account’s branding settings.

 By default, Checkout renders with no external padding or margin.
 We recommend using a container element such as a div to apply your desired margin (for example, 16px on all sides).